victor-duncan/alx-zero_day/README.md

-My second coding experience and a full slack engineer
+My second coding experience as a full slack engineer